CLIMATE CHANGE ISSUES

 PA: A FRACTURED STATE

-Longtime BWA member Mark Lichty, after talking to many fellow Pennsylvania citizens, realized that some did not know their rights under the Environmental Rights Amendment to the state constitution – the right to pure water and clean air.
-The result of this realization: “PA: A Fractured State,” a short film.
-Click here to see it.
+Mark Lichty, a longtime member of BWA, realized after talking to many fellow Pennsylvania citizens, that many did not know their rights under the Environmental Rights Amendment to the state constitution – which is the right to pure water and clean air.
+The result of this realization was the creation of this short film: PA: A Fractured State, which can be viewed HERE.

-Lichty also interviewed Maya van Rossum, Delaware Riverkeeper, on the issue.
+Lichty also interviewed Delaware Riverkeeper, Maya van Rossum, on the issue.
 Click here to see the video.

 A drop in the bucket